JDempe/Snapshot/README.md

 ## License

-This project is open source and available under the [MIT](./LICENSE)
+This project is open source and available under the [MIT License](./LICENSE)!

 ---